williamlwallace/travel-ea/doc/user_manual.md

 - Pressing the register button before filling out the fields will display warnings that the fields must be filled out
-- Entering an email that is already linked to an account will display an error message in red saying "Email: <the email address> is already in use!"
+- Entering an email that is already linked to an account will display an error message in red saying "Email already in use!"
 - If the password and repeat password fields do not match, an error message will be displayed reading "Password not matching!" and disabling the register button.
 - If the email is valid and the passwords are matching, the account will be created and the user will be taken to the profile page at /profile to create their profile

-  #### Create Profile:
+#### Create profile:

   - Profile page is automatically opened with the create new profile card showing.
-  - User enters First Middle and Last name.
+  - User can enter First, Middle and Last name.
-  - If first or last name are missing and user attempts to create profile, a small alert box appears asking the user to fill in the field
   - Gender and DOB are both cllickable drop downs with a placeholder initially selected.
 Scene will not move on until these are selected
   - Nationalities, Passport and Traveller Types are clickable drop downs like gender and DOB, but these three are multi select, when one option is selectedm it appears as a removable tag.
 These tags keep apearing next to each other as subsequent values are selected.
 The selected value is removed from the list.
 If the selected tags are too long for one line, they form a second line etc.
-  -Nationalities and Traveller Types are required so attempting to create without any selected will not do anyting.
+  - Nationalities, Traveller Types, Names, gender and DOB are required so attempting to create without these things inputed or selected causes red erors to be displayed
+ - Once all required fields are entered and valid, the profile is created, added to the database and the scene is redirected to home page

 ## Destinations Page